GP-data-engineer/automated-excel-data-integration/README.md

 5. The retrieved data is then written back into the corresponding row of **Config.xlsx**, filling in missing values automatically.
 This process turns a manual, repetitive data lookup into an automated ETL-like pipeline optimized for engineering use cases.

+## Real-World Application
+This script was successfully applied at **Alstom** to process a large dataset of **BOM (Bill of Materials)** related to a **train project** in the **transportation industry**.
+The automation significantly reduced manual effort in cross-referencing configuration spreadsheets, ensuring consistency and speeding up engineering workflows.

 ## Requirements
 - Python 3.10+
 - pandas